Close Menu

 Mexican cuisine varies dramatically by region.
 Central Mexico offers al pastor and carnitas tacos, while coastal areas specialize in fish varieties.

 Northern regions master carne asada.
 Chilaquiles dominate breakfast menus.
-Adventurous diners can try huitlacoche, crickets, bone marrow, beef tongue tacos, and chapulines with guacamole, each offering unique flavors and textures.
+Adventurous diners can try huitlacoche, crickets, bone marrow, beef tongue tacos, and chapulines with guacamole, each offering Special flavors and textures.

 3. Beverages and Spirits Stuff